5 (British TV channel): Criticism

-On 22 June 2022, Paramount+ launched in the UK, with Channel 5 showing the first episode of the streaming series Halo on that night as a "taster".
+On 22 June 2022, Paramount+ launched in the UK, with Channel 5 showing the first episode of the Paramount+ original series Halo on that night as a "taster".
 However, the marketing around this episode made it look like it was a new free-to-air series that was going to continue on the channel and Paramount+ every week, which resulted in the first of several feedback letters to the Radio Times about the practice of "taster TV".
 This time the viewer complained that this was just a "puff piece" to get people to subscribe to a paid service and thought the practice might be against the channel's PSB commitments, while in the magazine's 20–26 August 2022 issue, after one-off starter episodes of Halo, La Brea and The Box had been shown on the channel, a piece of viewer criticism headlined "Taster TV is no good to me" was highlighted as the magazine's Letter of the Week.

 On 27 November 2023, Channel 5 pulled the docudrama 1928: The Year The Thames Flooded after historian Nikki Shaw was alleged to have Neo-Nazi links.